Wilson's disease: Liver biopsy

 Once other investigations have indicated Wilson's disease, the ideal test is the removal of a small amount of liver tissue through a liver biopsy.
 This is assessed microscopically for the degree of steatosis and cirrhosis, and histochemistry and quantification of copper are used to measure the severity of the copper accumulation.
 A level of 250 μg of copper per gram of dried liver tissue confirms Wilson's disease.
 Occasionally, lower levels of copper are found; in that case, the combination of the biopsy findings with all other tests could still lead to a formal diagnosis of Wilson's.

 In the earlier stages of the disease, the biopsy typically shows steatosis (deposition of fatty material), increased glycogen in the nucleus, and areas of necrosis (cell death).
-In more advanced disease, the changes observed are quite similar to those seen in autoimmune hepatitis, such as infiltration by inflammatory cells, piecemeal necrosis and fibrosis (scar tissue).
+In more advanced disease, the changes observed are quite similar to those seen in autoimmune hepatitis, such as infiltration by inflammatory cells, piecemeal necrosis, and fibrosis (scar tissue).
 In advanced disease, finally, cirrhosis is the main finding.
 In acute liver failure, degeneration of the liver cells and collapse of the liver tissue architecture is seen, typically on a background of cirrhotic changes.
 Histochemical methods for detecting copper are inconsistent and unreliable, and taken alone are regarded as insufficient to establish a diagnosis.

 Genetic testing

 Mutation analysis of the ATP7B gene, as well as other genes linked to copper accumulation in the liver, may be performed.
-Once a mutation is confirmed, it is possible to screen family members for the disease as part of clinical genetics family counseling.
+Once a mutation is confirmed, family members can be screened for the disease as part of clinical genetics family counseling.
 Regional distributions of genes associated with Wilson's disease are important to follow, as this can help clinicians design appropriate screening strategies.
-Since mutations of the WD gene vary between populations, research and genetic testing done in countries like the USA or United Kingdom can pose problems as they tend to have more mixed populations.
+Since mutations of the ATP7B gene vary between populations, research and genetic testing done in countries such as the USA or United Kingdom can pose problems, as they tend to have more mixed populations.

 Treatment

 Diet

-In general, a diet low in copper-containing foods is recommended with the avoidance of mushrooms, nuts, chocolate, dried fruit, liver, sesame seeds and sesame oil, and shellfish.
+In general, a diet low in copper-containing foods is recommended.
+High-copper foods avoided in Wilson's disease include mushrooms, nuts, chocolate, dried fruit, liver, sesame seeds, sesame oil, and shellfish.